HeroBrine1st/jellike/README.md

 - supports healthchecks including tainting on first failure (disables itself and tries to recover each minute)
 - is async!

-At the time of release it hasn't been thoroughly tested.
-It is tested enough to say this works as intended without problems and has multiple safeguards against possible bugs including race condition ones, but was not battle-tested enough to be 100% sure (it works without problems on my deployment, but I don't actively use it yet).

 # Installation

 - (Only if using `reverse` order) Reverse order works only with PR [jellyfin/jellyfin#13730](https://github.com/jellyfin/jellyfin/pull/13730) applied.